marguels/marguels.dev/_posts/note-taking.md

 ---
+title: >
-title: Note taking
+    Note taking
+excerpt: >
-excerpt: A simple and essential art to sharpen our thinking.
+    A simple and essential art to sharpen our thinking.
 date: 2023-11-26
 tags: organisation, notes, obsidian
+growth: 1
 sidebar: false
 ---
 # The art of taking notes